AlexandreBrillant/yupee/README.md

 ### The Model part

 Here the **actions** component.
 This component will prompt the user for a note.
 It will then "produce" a **note** value.
-Producing a note mean, generating a note to all Yup components that consume it.
+Producing a note mean, generating a note event to all Yup components that consume it.

 ```javascript
 ( () => {